Dean Holden

-Dean Thomas John Holden (born 15 September 1979) is an English manager and former footballer, who is assistant head coach of EFL Championship club Hull City.
+Dean Thomas John Holden (born 15 September 1979) is an English professional football manager and former player who is assistant head coach of Premier League club Hull City.

-During a career which began at Bolton Wanderers in 1998 and ended with a two-year stint at Walsall from 2012 to 2014, Holden was a defender who was comfortable playing at right-back and centre-back.
-Over that sixteen-year period, he amassed 369 league appearances, representing ten clubs and scoring 22 goals.
-He moved in to coaching with Oldham Athletic in November 2014 and spent time as manager from February 2015 until May 2015.
+A defender who was comfortable playing at right-back and centre-back, his career began at Bolton Wanderers in 1998 and ended with a stint at Walsall from 2012 to 2014.
+Over that sixteen-year period, Holden represented ten clubs, amassing 369 appearances and scoring 22 goals.

+He moved in to coaching with Oldham Athletic in November 2014 and spent time as manager from February until May 2015.
 Holden joined Bristol City in November 2016 as assistant manager to Lee Johnson.
 Following Johnson's departure on 4 July 2020, Holden was placed in caretaker charge before being given the role on a permanent basis.
 He was sacked by Bristol City in February 2021.
-In April 2021, Holden joined Stoke City as assistant manager, and was briefly Stoke's caretaker manager before joining Charlton in December 2022.
+In April 2021, Holden joined Stoke City as assistant manager, and was briefly Stoke's caretaker manager before joining Charlton Athletic in December 2022.